Suggestion: Watch the 10 minutes video tutorial before reading this article

 Prepare the Documentation Needed

-There are a number of documents you need to prepare before you ship your products.
+There are many documents to prepare before you can ship your products.

 The documents should cover information about: your company, the location of your production facility, packaging, quantities, and product quality.

 As the requirements differ depending on what food product you plan to export, I highly recommend that you contact a company that can help you with the preparation of the documents needed.

 - Information about the products you intend to export

 - Reasons why your goods can be declared

 - A safety compliance declaration, ensuring that your products conform to specific standards

 - Import license